Ohio River Bluffs

 This little jewel of a preserve just grew a whole lot bigger!
 Dayton Power and Light Company, which has historically operated coal-fired electric plants on the Ohio River not far from the Bluffs, recently donated 175 acres of forested hill-country immediately adjacent to the original preserve.
 The Bluffs is now 270 acres in size and even includes a stream corridor running all the way to the Ohio River!

 Visitor Access.
-The Arc of Appalachia is currently fundraising for an 8-acre expansion of the preserve that would make for an ideal location for a proper trailhead for the preserve.
-This would facilitate hiker-access to the expanded nature trail system we are planning for the preserve region in the future.
+Last year, the Arc of Appalachia purchased an 8-acre expansion of the preserve that will make for an ideal location for a proper trailhead for the preserve.
+This will facilitate hiker-access to the expanded nature trail system we are planning for the preserve region in the future.
 In the meantime, the best way to visit the Bluffs is during our annual Wildflower Pilgrimage in mid-April each year.
 See Calendar of Events.